 As we're already hurtling into mid-December I realized I better get myself in gear, and what better way to do so than with the aroma of baking gingerbread wafting through the house?
 Only one near hiccup happened when the supermarket appeared to be out of molasses, which really would have been game over on the gingerbread that night, but I reached a hopeful hand up on the top shelf and found one jar pushed towards the back.
 Whew.
 Let there be biscotti.
 Gingerbread biscotti with a dash of chai.
 Yeah!

 Some notes on these cookies: They certainly are crispy, but they're not rock-hard-break-your-teeth crispy.
 In other words, you won't need to dunk them in coffee in order to chew through (but I bet that would taste delicious).
 They require a little extra baking time, as they take a few shifts in the oven (as biscotti do), and the dough is sticky.
 Please flour your hands, work surface, and spatulas judiciously or else you'll be more Bah humbug than Christmas cheer.

 - 2 cups all-purpose flour

-- 2 tbsp dry chai tea latte mix, plus more for pressing onto outsides
+- 2 tablespoon dry chai tea latte mix, plus more for pressing onto outsides

 - 2 eggs, beaten

-- 2 tbsp oil, either vegetable, canola, or melted and slightly cooled coconut oil
+- 2 tablespoon oil, either vegetable, canola, or melted and slightly cooled coconut oil

 - Preheat oven to 350°F. Line a baking sheet with parchment paper.

-- In a large bowl, mix together your dry ingredients: flour, baking powder, salt, cinnamon, ginger, nutmeg, cloves, and 2 tbsp of the chai tea latte mix.
+- In a large bowl, mix together your dry ingredients: flour, baking powder, salt, cinnamon, ginger, nutmeg, cloves, and 2 tablespoon of the chai tea latte mix.